-Paul has published widely on second language writing in various journals and edited collections in applied linguistics, rhetoric and composition and TESOL, and has received a number of prestigious awards for his publications.
-He has presented plenary and keynote talks as well as lectures and workshops in various countries, including China, Guatemala, Hong Kong, Hungary, Israel, Japan, Korea, Malaysia, Mexico, Peru, Qatar, Spain, Taiwan, Thailand, Turkey, United Arab Emirates, and throughout the United States.
+Paul has published widely on second language writing in applied linguistics, rhetoric and composition and TESOL, and has received a number of prestigious awards for his publications.
+He has presented keynote and plenary talks as well as invited lectures and workshops in various countries, including: Bosnia and Herzegovina, China, Guatemala, Hong Kong, Hungary, Indonesia, Israel, Japan, Korea, Malaysia, Mexico, Peru, the Phillipines, Qatar, Spain, Taiwan, Thailand, Turkey, United Arab Emirates, and throughout the United States.

 Paul is Founding Chair of the Symposium on Second Language Writing and Series Editor of the Parlor Press Series on Second Language Writing.
 He has also served as the founding chair of the CCCC Committee on Second Language Writing and the Chair of the Nonnative English Speakers in TESOL (NNEST) Caucus.

 /pɔːl kɛj məˈtsuːdə/